Yeamy/ImageLoader/README.md

 1. check memory cache
 -->  not null, return
--->  null, begin load task
+-->  null, begin load task below

 2. check disk cache
--->  not null, return and get from http
+-->  not null, return and check from http
 -->  null, get from http

 3. get from http
--->  has data, save to disk
+-->  has data(http 200), save to disk and return
--->  has modified, update disk cache
+-->  has modified, update disk cache and return
+-->  no change(http 304), do nothing